intval/book.phpguide.co.il/README.md

 Technical how-to
 ----------------
 This book is a static generated content using [docpad](http://docpad.org/).
-It has a built in editor for text and code we can use to write the chapters, but making it run is not very trivial.
+It has a built in editor for text and code we can use to write the chapters, but making it not very trivial for a php developer.
 Docpad is a javascript application running on top of node.js, therefore you'll need a server with node.js installed.
 I completely understand this is not trivial and may reduce the amount of people able to contribute, but this threshold might also keep wanna-be's away.
-Anyway, I'd happily convert it to run on a php static site generator, such as Phrozn or Sculpin if thore would enable interactive editting like this one.
+Anyway, I'd happily convert it to run on a php static site generator, such as Phrozn or Sculpin if those would provide interactive editting ability like does this one.

 Setup
 ------------
 1. Install `nodejs`
 on Debian: `sudo apt-get install nodejs npm`
 on Centos: `yum install nodejs npm`
 on Windows: erm..
-[more instructions if you need here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)
+[Download](http://nodejs.org/download/), click next, next [more instructions if you need here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)